nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 by its own.
 * All Performance commands are step-by-step commands.
 This aims to provide convenience to the user by prompting instructions and correct command format.
+* All Performance discussed in Pac are constructed with student's name and result.

 #### Features under Performance
-There are 5 features for performance in total, as shown below.
+There are 5 features for Performance in total, as shown below.
 The features will be presented in the order of sequence diagram, followed by description.

 1. Add performanceList